Best Free Antivirus for Windows XP

 - Comprehensive dashboard that provides detailed information

-The Comodo Free Antivirus Windows XP features a proactive antivirus engine that automatically detects and eliminates malware such as viruses, worms, and Trojans.
+The Comodo Antivirus Windows XP features a proactive antivirus engine that automatically detects and eliminates malware such as viruses, worms, and Trojans.
 It utilizes cloud-based scanning for rapid and efficient response to malware threats.
-The Free AV offers powerful on-demand, on-access, and scheduled scan capabilities.
+The AV offers powerful on-demand, on-access, and scheduled scan capabilities.

 Traditional AV solutions provide protection only against known malware.
 They block only known malware and allow all other files through.
-Only Comodo Free Antivirus features a default-deny platform that provides protection against all new viruses - it allows only known safe applications and files to make changes in the system.
+Only Comodo Antivirus features a default-deny platform that provides protection against all new viruses - it allows only known safe applications and files to make changes in the system.
 All unknown files are automatically run in a Comodo container, where malware believes that it is making changes to the system, but due to sophisticated virtualization of COM interfaces, Disk, Registry, and Memory, it is able to make changes only to the virtual system.